-- By contrast, a number of respondents did not support the reintroduction of FVOCI.
-In particular, respondents considered that: - a) FVOCI with recycling does not provide useful information to the users of financial statements because it can enable earnings management.
+- a) FVOCI with recycling does not provide useful information to the users of financial statements because it can enable earnings management.
 For example, it provides opportunities for management discretion over when gains or losses that arose during the holding period, especially those relating to equity investments traded in a liquid market that can be sold and repurchased easily, are recognised in profit or loss.
-The relevance of performance information reported on that basis is highly questionable; - b) such an approach should not be permitted without a viable impairment approach; additional impairment requirements have proven to be difficult to agree upon and would introduce additional complexity into financial reporting which is unlikely to be to the benefit of users of the information.

-- c) the effects of the options permitted in IFRS 9 and whether these indicate a need for alternatives, should be assessed as part of the IFRS 9 PiR; - d) the IASB intended the FVOCI treatment to apply to equity investments held for 'strategic' reasons, that is, primarily for non-contractual benefits rather than for increases in value.
-Using FVOCI for such equity investments is preferable as the purpose for holding them is not to generate gains or losses.
-Therefore, changes in fair value are arguably never of primary relevance to the presentation of their financial performance, whether unrealised or realised on disposal; - e) FVOCI should only be used when the preparer never intends to sell the investment and where the gains and losses in fair value are never deemed relevant to monitor performance; and - f) Reintroduction of FVOCI with recycling would not address the issue of determining fair value at certain points in time. - 45 Finally, two respondents, one national standard setter and one accounting and auditing professional organisation, explained that currently there is no consensus and that their members continued to express mixed views on whether OCI should be recycled upon disposal.
+The relevance of performance information reported on that basis is highly questionable; - b) such an approach should not be permitted without a viable impairment approach; additional impairment requirements have proven to be difficult to agree upon and would introduce additional complexity into financial reporting which is unlikely to be to the benefit of users of the information. - c) the effects of the options permitted in IFRS 9 and whether these indicate a need for alternatives, should be assessed as part of the IFRS 9 PiR; - the IASB intended the FVOCI treatment to apply to equity investments held for 'strategic' reasons, that is, primarily for non-contractual benefits rather than for increases in value.
+The support of FVOCI classification for such equity investments are base that holding them is not to generate gains or losses.
+Therefore, changes in fair value are arguably never of primary relevance to the presentation of their financial performance, whether unrealised or realised on disposal; - e) FVOCI should only be used when the preparer never intends to sell the investment and where the gains and losses in fair value are never deemed relevant to monitor performance; and - f) Reintroduction of FVOCI with recycling would not address the issue of determining fair value at certain points in time. - 47 Finally, some respondents explained that currently there is no consensus and that their members continued to express mixed views on whether OCI should be recycled upon disposal.